Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Proof of the Main Result

 \section{Proof of the Main Result}

-In this section, we provide the proof of Theorem \ref{theorem1}.
-In Section \ref{reformu}, we first show that the long term average problem is equivalent to a per-epoch problem.
-In Section \ref{per-epoc}, we solve the per-epoch problem.
-In Section \ref{discussion}, we summarize our technical contribution compared with related works. \ifreport \else Due to the space limit, the detailed proof of this section is relegated to our technical report \cite{pan2021optimizing}. \fi
+In this section, we provide the proof of our main results: Theorem \ref{theorem1} and Theorem \ref{theorem2}.
+In Section \ref{reformu}, we utilize the Lagrangian dual problem of the original long-term average problem and reformulate the Lagrangian dual problem into a per-epoch MDP problem.
+In Section \ref{per-epoc}, we solve the per-epoch MDP problem by formulating an exact optimal value function to the Bellman Equation, which is the key challenge to this paper.
+In Section \ref{proof-zeroduality}, we established zero duality gap to the Lagrangian problem, which ends our proof.
+Finally, in Section \ref{discussion}, we summarize our technical contribution and compare it with some related works.